Misra 17, 1742

 Coptic Synaxarium

-Day 12 of the Blessed Coptic Month of Baounah, may God make it always received, year after year, with reassurance and tranquility, while our sins after forgiven by the tender mercies of our God my fathers and brothers.
+Day 17 of the Blessed Coptic Month of Misra, may God make it always received, year after year, with reassurance and tranquility, while our sins after forgiven by the tender mercies of our God my fathers and brothers.

 Amen.

-May her prayers be with us and Glory be to God forever.
+May their prayers be with us and Glory be to our God forever.
 Amen.

 Divine Liturgy